 Chocolate Chip Pumpkin Oatmeal Cookies

-These pumpkin oatmeal cookies are soft, thick, hearty, perfectly chewy and not cakey, which is a problem that often plagues pumpkin cookies.
+These pumpkin oatmeal chocolate chip cookies are soft, thick, hearty, perfectly chewy and not cakey, which is a problem that often plagues pumpkin cookies.
 I love pumpkin cake, muffins, and bread but I don’t like cakey cookies.

 There’s oodles of chocolate in every bite, and the rich pumpkin flavor just shines.
 Between the molasses and pumpkin pie spice, these oatmeal pumpkin chocolate chip cookies are bursting with fall flavors.

-For these pumpkin oatmeal chocolate chip cookies, you’ll need:
+For these oatmeal pumpkin chocolate chip cookies, you’ll need:

 - Unsalted butter